Vitamin D Deficiency: Are You Getting Enough Sunlight?

 How to get enough Vitamin D?

-While going out for walks may seem hard to do right now during the lockdown, spending time on your balcony or looking out a window can help you get enough sunlight you need per day.
+While going out for walks may seem hard given your busy schedule but taking 15-minute short breaks between 10 am and 1 pm can help you get enough sunlight you need per day.

 Consume Vitamin D